+Summary: FILS will help the use case be more viable

+Impact: Medium

 Passenger In-transit access

 The train is a mobile AP which the passengers connect to whilst travelling.
 The turnover of STAs accessing the AP will be about 25% every 3 to 5 minutes.
 Users will not log off when leaving the train.